Adaptive Canonicalization with Application to Invariant Anisotropic Geometric Networks: Acknowledgments

 \section{Acknowledgments}

-This research was supported by a grant from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel, and the United States National Science Foundation (NSF), (NSF-BSF, grant No. 2024660), and by the Israel Science Foundation (ISF grant No. 1937/23).
+We thank the anonymous reviewers for their insightful feedback.
+RL was supported by a grant from the United States-Israel Binational Science Foundation (BSF), Jerusalem, Israel, and the United States National Science Foundation (NSF), (NSF-BSF, grant No. 2024660), and by the Israel Science Foundation (ISF grant No. 1937/23).
+YEL acknowledges funding by the Alexander von Humboldt Foundation and the Munich Center for Machine Learning (MCML).

-This supplemental material is structured as follows: \begin{itemize} \item \textbf{Appendix}~\ref{app:related_work} provides an extended review of related work in equivariant machine learning, including further discussions on canonicalization methods, frame-averaging, and equivariant architectures.

-\item \textbf{Appendix}~\ref{Ap:Universal Approximation Theorems} presents additional theoretical analysis of universal approximation theorems.
-We discuss the universal approximation of Euclidean functions as well as multi-sets functions.

-\item \textbf{Appendix}~\ref{Additional Examples of Continuous Prior Maximization} includes additional examples of continuous prior maximization.
-Here, we present the continuous prior maximization for unbounded point clouds under rotations, for continuous to discrete images with rotations and other transformations, as well as for discrete to discrete images with rotations and other image transformations.

-\item \textbf{Appendix}~\ref{app:functional_calculus} reviews the functional calculus and demonstrates how to plug self-adjoint operators inside functions, specifically in the context of the spectral filters.
-In addition, we also include a discussion on the automorphism invariance of the spectral filter.

-\item \textbf{Appendix}~\ref{app:contruction_detail_of_AC_toNN} describes the construction of adaptive canonicalization applied to spectral graph neural networks and point cloud networks, as discussed in Sec.~\ref{sec:application_of_adaptive_canonicalization}.
-We introduce how to construct the anisotropic nonlinear spectral filters and how the adaptive canonicalization method is applied to PointNet and DGCNN.

-\item \textbf{Appendix}~\ref{app:more_exp_details} outlines the experimental setup and details for the experiments in Sec.~\ref{sec:exp}.
-We report the used datasets, including the toy problem, TUDataset, and OGB benchmarks.
-We include the dataset split, competing methods, and hyperparameters.

-\item \textbf{Appendix}~\ref{app:additional_exp_results} presents additional results of our method, including trade-offs between sampling- and optimization-based adaptive canonicalization, the node-level anisotropic spectral filters, and the generalization of point cloud under out-of-distribution rotations.